KCL-BMEIS/OOP/week1A.md

 (7 * 3.0) % 5
 ```

+---

+# Exercise 2

-2. Write a program that takes three numbers $a, b, c$ as input, calculates the quadratic formula and displays the output.
-Add a check to your program that the roots will be real-valued, i.e. that $b^2 >= 4ac$.
-A reminder that the quadratic formula is:
+Write a program that takes three numbers *a*, *b*, *c* as input, calculates the
+quadratic formula and displays the output.
+Add a check to your program that the
+roots will be real-valued, i.e. that *b²* ≥ 4*ac*.
+A reminder that the
+quadratic formula is:
 $$
 x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}
 $$

+---

+# Exercise 3

-3. Write a program that takes three numbers $a, b, c$ as input which represent the lengths of the sides of a triangle.
-Use the formula below to calculate the area of the triangle and display it.
-Your program should check that the side lengths are valid.
-To be valid, the length of each side must be less than the sum of the other two sides.
+Write a program that takes three numbers *a*, *b*, *c* as input which represent
+the lengths of the sides of a triangle.
+Use the formula below to calculate the
+area of the triangle and display it.
+Your program should check that the side
+lengths are valid.
+To be valid, the length of each side must be less than the
+sum of the other two sides.
 $$
-s = (a + b + c)/2 \\
+s = (a + b + c)/2
+$$
+$$
 A = s(s - a)(s - b)(s - c)
 $$